Fishing for Luckies: 1996 version

-In 1996, the band issued their "authorized" expanded version of the album.
+On 20 May 1996, the band issued their "authorized" expanded version of the album.
 Here, the tracks "If Life Is Like A Lovebank I Want An Overdraft" and "Geordie In Wonderland" were removed, as they had been featured in a double A-side single, and newly recorded material was added.
 "Schizophonic" was shortened and segue instrumentals added between some songs.
 The new material featured a new lineup in which C.J. was replaced by new guitarist/singer Jef Streatfield.

 Three versions of the album were released: